 If you've nearly run out of time after exploring Provence and the coast, you will want to at least hit the highlights.
 But leave time for visiting Florence's historic squares, a few of the top museums, and when you get good and hungry, take a local's advice and visit some of the best bars and restaurants in Piero's Florence.

 Where to stay in Florence?
 If you're staying a while you'll want to look for a place to stay in the historic center.
-Beware of driving into the center though, the Zona Traffico Limitato or ZTL prohibits cars in the center who don't have authorization (See: Driving Tips in Italy).
+Beware of driving into the center though, the Zona Traffico Limitato or ZTL prohibits cars in the center who don't have authorization.
 You can get a permit that allows you to enter the center temporarily to drop off luggage, however.

 Enjoy planning your road trip to two of Europe's best regions to visit.